Akinwunmi Isola: Early life and career

-Isola was born in Ibadan in 1939, attended Labode Methodist School and Wesley College.
-He studied at the University of Ibadan, earning a B.A. in French.
+Isola was born in Ibadan in 1939.
+He attended Labode Methodist School and Wesley College.
+He then studied at the University of Ibadan, earning a B.A. in French.

-He was appointed professor at the same University in 1991.
+He was appointed professor at Obafemi Awolowo University in 1991.
 Isola wrote his first play, Efunsetan Aniwura, during 1961-62 while still a student at the University of Ibadan.
 This was followed by a novel, O Le Ku.
-In 1986, he wrote and composed the college anthem that is currently being sung in Wesley College Ibadan.
+In 1986, he wrote and composed the college anthem that is currently sung in Wesley College Ibadan.

 He went on to write a number of plays and novels.
 He broke into broadcasting, creating a production company that has turned a number of his plays into television dramas and films.
-Though he claimed that "my target audience are Yorubas", Isola also wrote in English and translated to Yoruba.
-The award-winning writer spent his lifetime producing works that promoted the Yoruba language.
+Though he claimed, "my target audience are Yorubas", Isola also wrote in English and translated to Yoruba.
+He spent his lifetime producing works that promoted the Yoruba language.

-On May 4, 2015, his book Herbert Macaulay and the Spirit of Lagos was staged at University of Ilorin, Kwara state at the Performing Arts Theatre.
-It was directed by Adams Abdulfatai Ayomide, for the annual season of plays festival.
+On May 4, 2015, his book Herbert Macaulay and the Spirit of Lagos was staged at the Performing Arts Theatre of the University of Ilorin in Kwara State.
+It was directed by Adams Abdulfatai Ayomide for the annual season of plays festival.

-In 2000, in recognition of his immense contributions, he was awarded the National Merit Award and the Fellow of the Nigerian Academy of Letters.
-He was a visiting professor at the University of Georgia.
-Nigerian playwright, dramatist and actor, Professor Akinwumi Ishola died aged 78.
+In 2000, in recognition of his immense contributions, he was awarded the National Merit Award and appointed a Fellow of the Nigerian Academy of Letters.
+He was also a visiting professor at the University of Georgia.